magnusandy/skeleteonFlip/README.md

 Todo List:
 First Iteration (basic functionality):
     - Display names of difficulty in the options
-    - when switching between grid and story, the number cards take on different sizes Second Iteration (upgrades):
+Second Iteration (upgrades):
     - track coins
     - only get coins on victory